 Policy 1.4.2.
 The Level of Service is divided into two categories.
 Type A is an elementary, middle school, or high school that has the equivalent of at least 10% of its permanent capacity available onsite in relocatables.
 The LOS for School Type A is 100% of gross capacity (including relocatables).
 Type B is an elementary, middle school, or high school that has less than the equivalent of 10% of its permanent capacity available onsite in relocatables.
-The LOS of School Type B is 100% of gross capacity (available onsite in relocatables).
+The LOS of School Type B is 100% of permanent capacity.